-- i Various sermons mostly preached in or near Oxford, etc. 1826-1830, including (at end) fragments of sermons. - ii 'A summary account of the Romanist Ritual for consecrating Churches'. - iii Carbon copies of - a.
-'Translation of an unedited Fragment of Herodotus', an allegory composed and sent to an Irish newspaper after a debate on the Irish Education System. - b.
-Prayer for Sunday Morning - c.
-Preface for the translation of Clairaut's Geometry. - iv 'A letter to his Grace the Archbishop of Dublin to be prefixed (if approved) to my work on Heresy and Orthodoxy'.
-Two drafts of the above in Blanco w Miscellaneous papers including drafts of one or two letters; incomplete draft of 'The tainted blood, a Spanish tale'; some pages from a commonplace book, dated 1839 and containing a sonnet in Spanish to A[lberto] Lista (30 September 1839); another poem in Spanish beginning 'Que naturaleza ha unido' dated 1839, accompanied by a note in Blanco White's hand 'Thus my Spanish revives in proportion as I die away'; copy of a genealogy of the family of Blanco White; a translation of a passage of Thucydides accompanied by a note from J.H.
-N[ewman]; draft of a letter to the electors of Dulwich College, dated 12 March 1831; fragments of autobiographical notes, begun at Oxford on 10 January 1830, There is also a 5- page MS. entitled 'On the Use and Abuse of Novels and Romances', evidently the text of an address to a literary society.
+- i Various sermons mostly preached in or near Oxford, etc. 1826-1830, including (at end) fragments of sermons. - ii 'A summary account of the Romanist Ritual for consecrating Churches'. - iii Carbon copies of - a 'Translation of an unedited Fragment of Herodotus', an allegory composed and sent to an Irish newspaper after a debate on the Irish Education System. - b Prayer for Sunday Morning - c Preface for the translation of Clairaut's Geometry. - iv 'A letter to his Grace the Archbishop of Dublin to be prefixed (if approved) to my work on Heresy and Orthodoxy'.
+Two drafts of the above in Blanco White's hand, the second annotated in ink by Archbishop Whately and in pencil by his chaplain Charles Dickinson. - Miscellaneous papers including drafts of one or two letters; incomplete draft of $\mathbf{v}$ 'The tainted blood, a Spanish tale'; some pages from a commonplace book, dated 1839 and containing a sonnet in Spanish to A[lberto] Lista (30 September 1839); another poem in Spanish beginning 'Que naturaleza ha unido' dated 1839, accompanied by a note in Blanco White's hand 'Thus my Spanish revives in proportion as I die away' [noted as missing 23.03.07]; copy of a genealogy of the family of Blanco White; a translation of a passage of Thucydides accompanied by a note from J.H.
+N[ewman]; draft of a letter to the of Dulwich College, dated 12 March 1831:fragments electors autobiographical notes, begun at Oxford on 10 January 1830, There is also a 5page MS. entitled 'On the Use and Abuse of Novels and Romances', evidently the text of an address to a literary society.
 The handwriting is not Blanco's, neither is the style, which is archaic and turgid.